 Members who are dissatisfied with the outcome of their request may submit an appeal.
-The How to File an Appeal attachment contains instructions for submission of an appeal.
+The Appeal Procedures section of this Certificate of Coverage contains instructions for submission of an appeal.
 For all other requests to extend the period of time or number of treatments for a prescribed course of treatment, members should contact Capital's Customer Service Department.